skydive-project/skydive/contrib/openshift/README.md

  `oc get route skydive-analyzer -o jsonpath='http://{.spec.host}'`
  - Use username = `admin` , Password = `password`
  - press **sign-in**

+Perform the Following steps to access monitoring data in prometheus
+ - Point your browser to prometheus end-point
+ `oc get route prometheus -o jsonpath='http://{.spec.host}'`
+ - Go to the popdown menu Status/Targets
+ - Verify that you see the http://skydive-prometheus-connector:9100/metrics endpoint
+ - Go back to the home page
+ - In the query bar, write the variable `skydive_network_connection_total_bytes` and Execute

 # Installation parameters